ProjectProtege/protege/readme.md

 And you're good to go!

+For Windows users, run the project from [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7) or use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL)

 # Submitting a PR

 Before we get too far, we'd like to say thank you for considering contributing to Protegé.dev!